-Our four coal washing plants and one processing unit located near our coal mines in Southern Kuzbass have an aggregate annual capacity of approximately 18.0 million tonnes of ROM coal.
+Our four coal washing plants and one processing unit located near our coal mines in Southern Kuzbass have an aggregate annual capacity of approximately 17.0 million tonnes of ROM coal.
 These are Krasnogorskaya Washing Plant, Sibir Washing Plant, Tomusinskaya Washing Plant, Kuzbasskaya Washing Plant and Sibirginskaya Processing Unit.
 These washing plants have aggregate storage capacity for saleable products of 131,000 tonnes, of which 45% is covered storage.

-Neryungrinskaya Washing Plant located near the Neryungrinsky Open Pit has an annual capacity of 9.0 million tonnes or a monthly capacity of 750,000 tonnes.
-The plant produces washed coking coal and unwashed steam coal for export and for domestic sale.
+Neryungrinskaya Washing Plant located near Neryungrinsky Open Pit has an annual capacity of 9.0 million tonnes.
+The plant produces coking coal concentrate and middlings.
 In December 2010, three out of thirty thickeners at Neryungrinskaya Washing Plant collapsed.
 There were no injuries but the collapse led to the suspension of works at the washing plant.
 We took measures to restore the thickeners.
 Two of three sections of the washing plant were re-launched in February 2011 and the remaining section in the middle of July 2011.

-All of the coal feedstock enriched by our washing plants in 2011 (26.0 million tonnes) was supplied by our own mining operations.
+All of the coal feedstock enriched by our washing plants in 2012 (27.0 million tonnes) was supplied by our own mining operations.

-We are also constructing one modular seasonal washing plant for the Elga coal deposit, which will operate in the warmer months of April to October only, with a seasonal capacity of 2.0 million tonnes of coal.
+In October 2012, we launched a modular seasonal washing plant for the Elga coal deposit, which operates in the warmer months of April to October only, with a seasonal capacity of 2.0 million tonnes of coal.